 Slicing & Chopping

-Here is a great video to watch if you’re more of a visual learner (skip to 4:20 if you’re impatient like me and just want to see the chopping and serving!).
-Check it out.
+Here is a great video to watch if you’re more of a visual learner (skip to 4:30 if you’re impatient like me and just want to see the chopping and serving!).

 Scouring each package of food and ensuring that all of the ingredients are organic is tough, and with a baby on your hip, it becomes nearly impossible.
 That is why it is important to go into the grocery store knowing which brands can be trusted.
 We’ve listed 5 of the best organic baby food brands below to get you started.
 They all offer food for different stages and have tons of options.